Freshwater Weekly Fishing Report Week of May 29, 2024

 Limestone

 GOOD.
-Water stained; 80 degrees; 0.07 feet above pool.
-Crappie are good in 8-17 feet of water on brush piles, standing timber and power lines using minnows.
+Water stained; 87 degrees; 0.08 feet above pool.
+The crappie are stacked up in 6012 feet this week on brush piles and standing timber.
+A lot of people have started noodling for catfish around boat ramps, bulkheads, and other places with washouts.
 White bass are being caught on the docks with lights at night on beetle spins.
 During the day white bass can be caught in 8-17 feet on points and flats with silver war eagle super spoons.
-Catfish are shallow on beds, and out in 8-20 feet on cutbait in creek channels and flats.
 Largemouth bass are still in 3 feet or less on Texas rigs, frogs, and jackhammer chatterbaits.
 Some largemouth bass have also moved back to the main lake brush, bulkheads, docks in 4-8 feet using Texas rig, and jackhammer chatterbaits for the deeper bass.
 Report by Colan Gonzales, CG’s Just Fishing Guide Service.

 Livingston